PlaidWeb/Canimus/README.md

 There are several disparate attempts to build a better world for musicians, but many of them are built on protocols that were not designed for this use case in mind.
 ActivityPub and RSS were simply not designed with the specific needs of distribution and discovery of musical content, and most of the existing attempts are built on top of those.

-Canimus (Latin for "We Sing") is an attempt to build a lightweight syndication protocol that anyone can join in on, and which provides the much-needed structure for subscribing to musicians' streaming content in a way that enables fair payments, while also being Web-native.
+Canimus is an attempt to build a lightweight syndication protocol that anyone can join in on, and which provides the much-needed structure for subscribing to musicians' streaming content in a way that enables fair payments, while also being Web-native.

 This is an expansion on the ideas stated in "[A fair independent streaming platform](https://beesbuzz.biz/blog/11155-A-fair-independent-streaming-platform)."